anexia-it/terraform-provider-anxcloud/docs/data-sources/core_location.md

 page_title: "anxcloud_core_location Data Source - terraform-provider-anxcloud"
 subcategory: ""
 description: |-
-  Retrieves a location identified by it's code as selectable in the Engine.
-Use this data source to specify the location identifier on other resources and data sources available in this provider.
+  Retrieves a location identified by it's identifier or human-readable code as selectable in the Engine.
+This data source can be used to lookup a locations identifier required by other resources and data sources available in this provider.
 ---

 # anxcloud_core_location (Data Source)

-Retrieves a location identified by it's `code` as selectable in the Engine.
-Use this data source to specify the location identifier on other resources and data sources available in this provider.
+Retrieves a location identified by it's `identifier` or human-readable `code` as selectable in the Engine.
+This data source can be used to lookup a locations `identifier` required by other resources and data sources available in this provider.

 ## Example Usage